Yoctol/bottender/README.md

 ![](https://user-images.githubusercontent.com/3382565/76295244-3c80c800-62ef-11ea-88dc-a6039b3918c2.png)

 > The readme below is the documentation for the v1 (stable) version of Bottender.
 To view the documentation:
+>
 > - for the latest Bottender version (v1.x), visit https://bottender.js.org/docs/en/getting-started
 > - for the legacy Bottender version (v0.15), visit https://bottender.js.org/docs/en/0.15.17/getting-started

 - **Declarative** - Bottender takes care of the complexity of conversational UIs for you.
-Design actions for each event and state in your application, and Bottender will run accordingly. his approach makes your code more predictable and easier to debug.
+Design actions for each event and state in your application, and Bottender will run accordingly.
+This approach makes your code more predictable and easier to debug.

 - **Native User Experience** - Bottender lets you create apps on every channel and never compromise on your users’ experience.
 You can apply progressive enhancement or graceful degradation strategy on your building blocks.